 The lesson

 A system that includes a “DC offset” or any input-independent contribution is not homogeneous.
-Homogeneity requires that “no input” produces “no output” — the rule is purely about transforming the input, with no extras on top.
+Homogeneity requires that “no input” produces “no output”: the rule transforms the input, with no extras on top.

 Homogeneity is one of the two ingredients of linearity; the other is additivity.
 Together they give the LTI property when combined with Time-invariance.